 But with socialization, Puganeses are fantastic with other calmer dogs and older children.
 I highly recommend them for those looking for a lap dog with a bit more spunk and sass.
 In some cases, they may even inherit the Havanese’s hypoallergenic coat!

 From the far east, the Japug is a designer dog that crossbreeds the Japanese Chin with the Pug.
-According to some owners, these mixes may be the most pleasant lap dogs you will ever find.
-They know when to act calm, and when to be active.
+At least according to owners, Japugs are be the most pleasant lap dogs you will ever find.
+They know when to stay calm, and when to be active.

 Among all Pug mixes, these dogs are the “goldilocks” hybrid.
 They’re not overly energetic, but not too laid back.
 And while they’re capable of barking at intruders, they’re often silent dogs that don’t really bark.
 So, Japugs are great for apartments!